-Our marketing campaigns for our prepaid financial services involve creating a compelling in-store presence and conducting television advertising, retailer promotions such as newspaper inserts and circulars, online advertisements, and co-op advertising with select retail distributors.
-We expect that the marketing strategy for our new GoBank product will include a heavier reliance on social media and digital channels such as popular destinations for mobile application downloads.
+Our marketing campaigns for our prepaid financial services involve creating a compelling in-store presence and conducting television advertising, retailer promotions such as circulars, online advertisements, and co-op advertising with select retail distributors.
+In addition, the marketing strategy for our new GoBank product includes a heavy reliance on social media and digital channels such as popular destinations for mobile application downloads, as well as financial sponsorships aimed at creating awareness of the product.
 We focus on raising brand awareness while educating our customers.